markohajba/NN-Schrodinger/README.md

 Direct link to the paper: https://www.mdpi.com/1099-4300/23/1/95

-If you find this codes usefull in your research, please cite (many options are availes on the links above):
+If you find this codes or paper usefull in your research, please cite (many options are availes on the links above):

 MDPI and ACS Style

 Grubišić, L.; Hajba, M.; Lacmanović, D. Deep Neural Network Model for Approximating Eigenmodes Localized by a Confining Potential.
 Entropy 2021, 23, 95.